 Thomas Hengelbrock has been principal conductor of the NDR Elbphilharmonie Orchestra since the start of the 2011/12 season.
 The orchestra, which was founded in 1945 as a beacon of the country’s spiritual and cultural rebirth in the wake of the Second World War, can already look back on a long and distinguished tradition.
 Its first post-war principal conductor was Hans Schmidt-Isserstedt, who was followed by Günter Wand, Christoph Eschenbach and, until 2011, Christoph von Dohnányi.
 Since April 2016 the former NDR Symphony Orchestra has been known as the NDR Elbphilharmonie Orchestra, a change of name that reflects its new artistic home.
 As such, it expresses the close links between the orchestra and its new venue as an international ambassador for Hamburg and North Germany.

-On 11 January 2017 Thomas Hengelbrock and the NDR Elbphilharmonie Orchestra will officially open Hamburg’s newest concert hall, the Elbphilharmonie.
-The concert marks the beginning of a new era in the life of the orchestra, which will be moving into the Elbphilharmonie as its resident orchestra and finally gaining a permanent musical home after seventy years without a base.
+On 11 January 2017 Thomas Hengelbrock and the NDR Elbphilharmonie Orchestra have officially opened Hamburg’s newest concert hall, the Elbphilharmonie.
+The concert marks the beginning of a new era in the life of the orchestra, which has moved into the Elbphilharmonie as its resident orchestra and finally gained a permanent musical home after seventy years without a base.

 With their programmes Thomas Hengelbrock and the NDR Elbphilharmonie Orchestra will leave their mark on the new concert hall’s musical profile in no uncertain ways.
 The Elbphilharmonie offers the orchestra new opportunities in terms of its acoustics and space, and these opportunities will be of decisive significance for the orchestra’s subsequent development.
 The hall will also allow large-scale works from the 20th and 21st centuries to be performed under optimal conditions: in this area of the repertory the NDR Elbphilharmonie Orchestra has long been an important source of new ideas.